andrewjradcliffe/cmdstan-rs/README.md

   scope of this crate, albeit, to be strongly typed and handle arbitrary Stan data types, we will likely need force the user to provide a type which implements `Deserialize`.

+## Disclaimer
+This crate is not affiliated with the Stan project.